blindij/ntnu_bos/talk_bos_june19.md

 ???

-Login to Dataporten with Feide
+- Login to Dataporten with Feide
+- Uncertain about the persistence here
+- Things you create might only live for the life time of the container

 ---